tagnullde/website/content/docs/HTB Writeups/onetwoseven/index.md

 ![sftp-index](onetwoseven-index.png)

 Ok.
 We are just not allowed to use php on the server.
 What now?
-I tried a couple of things at this point like:
+I tried a couple of things at this point, like:

 * Directory-Traversals
 * Different types of executables like "asp" or "aspx".
 (I test such things even when it's a Linux server.
 You never know. ;)